ShlomiRex/WiFi-EvilTwin/README.md

 # WiFi-EvilTwin
 Create wifi AP that enables users to browse the internet

+I'm currently working on my university projects.
+After that I will focus on this repo.

+## Upcoming
+*  Automation
+*  Ubuntu 18.04 LTS support
+*  Remove hard-coded values to single conf file
+*  Tutorial how to use
+*  Research how to get Wifi to your evil machine without must-have ethernet cable
+*  Allow full packet interception (all traffic) with Wireshark for hostapd

 Highly customizable (simple bash scripts)

 You can also run deauth attack (to disconnect all clients, so then they automatically connect to you)